-The Epic Battle for Amrita: Gods and Asuras in the Ocean Churning (Samudra Manthan)
+The Epic Battle for Amrita: Devas vs Asuras in the Ocean Churning (Samudra Manthan)

 The Divine Mountain Meru and Mandara

-One day, the gods gathered on Mount Meru, yearning for immortality.
+One day, the devas gathered on Mount Meru, yearning for immortality.
 Lord Narayana (an incarnation of Vishnu), observing their desire for Amrita, proposed an extraordinary task: they would need to churn the vast ocean to extract the coveted nectar.
-However, this monumental effort required not just the strength of the gods but also that of their rivals, the asuras.
+However, this monumental effort required not just the strength of the devas but also that of their rivals, the asuras.

 The Mighty Task of Churning the Ocean

-The gods identified Mount Mandara, a towering peak, as the perfect churning rod.
+The devas identified Mount Mandara, a towering peak, as the perfect churning rod.
 Rising 11,000 yojanas (over 141 million meters), it was far larger than Mount Everest.
-Despite their efforts, the gods found themselves unable to move Mandara.
+Despite their efforts, the devas found themselves unable to move Mandara.
 At this point, Vishnu, along with Brahma, suggested they seek assistance from Ananta, the great serpent on whom Lord Vishnu himself rests in the cosmic ocean.

 Gods and Asuras in the Ocean Churning (Samudra Manthan) for Amrita